vuoz/http.rs/README.md

 * Fix bugs in the rucursive addition and traversal of Nodes
 * Even tho already metioned I want to highlight that I would
 like to simplify the creation of handlers
-* Make a state extractor so that handler can you state
+* Make a state extractor so that handler can use state
 * Find a better name
 * Might want to implement a thread pool instead of spawning a new thread
 for every request